A-Nitram/Jaxxa-Rimworld/README.md

 --Change where the stargate .xml files are saved and read from --Most people will want to leave this alone, but it might be helpful for trying more complex stuff or bug fixing.
--Updating / Balancing OmniGel recipies based on resource cost
+-Updating / Balancing OmniGel recipies based on resource cost --One OmniGel worth about half a Silver
+---May be rebalanced again
 ~~~

 ##License: